lia-ko/dashboard_challenge/README.md

 After installing brackets, download the zip file in the Clone and Download option.
 Unzip.

 Launch Brackets, File > Open Folder > dashboard_challenge-release.

-Select index.html, and select Live Preview on the right.
+Click Live Preview on the right.

 ### Dependencies
 The graphs are drawn using chart.js, and the file is read using d3, the data is manipulated and grouped using lodash.

+Used bootstrap and jquery to style the page.

 ### Perspective extentions:
 Accept new files, and analyze them.
 Make share, export buttons functioning.